mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

              46 RETURN_VALUE
 ```

-The problem is that the bytecode generated is wildly inconsistent between python compiler versions.
-Not a good solution, that not what we want, so we still have to find things
+The major problem here is that this generated bytecode is wildly inconsistent between python implementations, so the code will not be portable.
+In fact, it's never good to play with the bytecode, it's not a suitable solution.

 #### Contextlib solution